Ruby Rose: Personal life

-Health issues

-Rose experienced suicidal thoughts, and attempted suicide at age 12.
-She has struggled with mental health issues all of her life, having attempted suicide multiple times and has been diagnosed with complex post-traumatic stress disorder and clinical depression (which was initially misdiagnosed as bipolar disorder).
+Rose dated The Veronicas singer Jessica Origliasso in 2008.
+She was engaged to fashion designer Phoebe Dahl from 2014 until they ended their relationship in December 2015.
+She rekindled her relationship with Origliasso from October 2016 to April 2018.

-In 2019, Rose underwent emergency back surgery for a spine issue that led to two herniated discs caused by doing physical stunts on the set of Batwoman.
-She said if she had not had the surgery, she would have been at risk of being paralyzed.
+In 2019, Rose underwent emergency spinal surgery to treat two herniated discs caused by performing her own stunts on the set of Batwoman and revealed she would have been at risk of paralysis without the surgery.

 In the media

 Various media outlets have commented on public fascination with Rose's gender identity, gender expression, and physical appearance, including her tattoos and visual or behavioral similarities to Angelina Jolie, Justin Bieber, and a younger Leonardo DiCaprio.
 In 2008 and 2009, she was chosen as one of the "25 Most Influential Gay and Lesbian Australians" by SameSame, an Australian online gay and lesbian community.
 The public and media attention increased following Rose's debut on Orange Is the New Black, significantly with regard to heterosexual women commenting on her physical appearance.
 During 2015, she was the fifth-most-searched person on Google.
 PETA named her one of three "Sexiest Vegans" of 2017.

-Emma Teitel of Maclean's stated, "Rose ... resembles an androgynous Angelina Jolie; she is a rare combination of angular and soft.
+Emma Teitel of Maclean's stated, "Rose... resembles an androgynous Angelina Jolie; she is a rare combination of angular and soft.
 She is a badass with a permanently arched brow and a Justin Bieber haircut.
 In other words, she is the lesbian James Dean.
 And straight women are falling madly in love with her."
 Alex Rees of Cosmopolitan said that everyone was enamored of Rose at the time of her season three appearance on Orange Is the New Black.

 Rose acknowledged the public discourse concerning her physical appearance and subsequent debate on sexual fluidity after heterosexual women said they would "go gay" for her, commenting that while she thought it was brilliant and was neutral on the matter, some found the public affection toward her inappropriate because they believe it implied people can choose to be gay.
 Rose said she believes people are being complimentary when making such comments rather than trying to be derogatory or diminish the coming out process.
 She said today's society is more open about sexuality than in the past and that people should not nitpick who can or cannot identify as genderqueer, gender-neutral, bisexual or trans, or tell them how to live their lives, and that this is a message the LGBT community should be supporting.